-- The Kind: Also known as ‘da kine’ this term refers to high-quality weed.
+- The Kind: Also known as ‘da kine,’ this term refers to high-quality weed.

 - Catnip: Fake or inferior cannabis.

-For those who are passionate about cannabis; however, the most important marijuana slang term is ‘420’.
+For those who are passionate about cannabis, however, the most essential marijuana slang term is ‘420’.
 It is so ingrained in weed culture that it is now the official day of cannabis!

 In Denver, ‘420 on the Block’ has grown into a three-day festival involving music and marijuana.
 It attracts over 15,000 people annually, and the figure is swelling each year.